nordic-rse/nordic-rse.github.io/content/association/_index.md

 Registering an association will also create a clear membership and governing procedures.

-The association is governed by an annual assembly of it's members, which is held mainly online, and it's day to day activities are take care of by a board.
+The association is governed by an annual assembly of its members, which is held mainly online, and its day to day activities are taken care of by a board.

 # Membership

-While purpose of the association is to support research software engineering and scientific computing, anyone can join as a member.
+While the purpose of the association is to support research software engineering and scientific computing, anyone can join as a member.
 The only requirement is that you wish scientific software was more valued, better implemented, more open and FAIR.